 - Add the yolks and continue to mix energetically.

-- In another bowl beat the eggs whites until stiff and add the rest of the white granulated sugar.
+- In another bowl beat the eggs whites until stiff and add the rest of the sugar.

 - Incorporate the egg white to the first mixture delicately with a spatula.